hammerlab/spree/README.md

 ### BYO Mongo
 Meteor (hence Spree) spins up its own Mongo instance by default, typically at port 3001.

-For a veriety of reasons, you may want to point Spree and Slim at a different Mongo that you are managing otherwise.
+For a variety of reasons, you may want to point Spree and Slim at a different Mongo instance.
 The handy `ui/start` script makes this easy:

 ```
 $ ui/start -h <mongo host> -p <mongo port> -d <mongo db> --port <meteor port>